 Are you checking your lash set before curing with a Nano-Mister or fan?
 The Lash Professional recommends checking your set to make sure there are not any extensions stuck together, all the lashes adhere at the base, and there isn’t excess adhesive or drooping extensions.
 If you find anything that isn’t right, fix it!
 It’s better to fix any mistakes at the end of the service than have the client call tomorrow complaining.
 Do it right the first time.

 You also want to brush the lashes before sending your client on their way.
 Actually, I brush them four to five times throughout the service.
 And I don’t mean lightly fluffing them; I mean BRUSH THOSE BABIES!
 Better to have any weak links (extensions) fall off while they are there than when they get home!
+Speaking of home — send your client home with eyelash extension aftercare instructions so they can maintain their new beauties.

 These 5 tips will make your lash extensions last!
 If you feel like you need additional information on how to properly apply extensions, we have great classic and volume lash classes that will break everything down in detail!
 Check them out.